sveawebpay/php-integration/README.md

 ...
 ```

-### 1.3.2 WebPayItem::companyCustomer()
+### 1.1.10 Order building -- WebPayItem::companyCustomer()
-Read "required" below as a requirement when the CompanyCustomer is used to identify the customer when using the invoice payment methods.
+Read "required" below as a requirement only when the CompanyCustomer is used to identify the customer when using the invoice or payment plan payment methods.
 (For card and direct bank orders, adding customer information to the order is optional.)

+Use the [CompanyCustomer] (http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CompanyCustomer.html) class methods to specify the item using setXX(), including all *required* methods.

 ```php
 ...